 That depends on your payment provider.
 Most major merchant services providers support eWallet payments, but you need to check with your provider and possibly have this capability added to your plan.
 They will also need to provide you with NFC card readers—these are sometimes called “smart terminals” that are compatible with their system.

 If you’re a Square user, all you need is Square’s $49 contactless reader to accept Apple Pay, Samsung Pay, and Google Pay eWallet payments for in-store, mobile, and online sales.
 The contactless reader seamlessly integrates with Square’s free retail POS system.
 For wireless mobile connectivity, you’ll connect your iPad, iPhone, or Android device via Bluetooth.
 If you use the Square iPad stand as your in-store register, you can connect the reader dock directly using the USB cable, or connect it wirelessly—your choice.

 Once connected, accepting an eWallet payment with Square is a simple process.
 Select “Credit Card” as your payment option, tap “Charge,” then have your customer hover their mobile device over your reader.
 Within a second or two, you’ll see four lights and hear a chime telling you the payment is complete.

 Accepting eWallet payments using Square carries no added fees.
-Sellers pay the same low, flat rate 2.75 percent as regular credit and debit cards.
+Sellers pay the same low, flat rate 2.6% + 10 cents per transaction as regular credit and debit cards.
 Ready to offer cutting-edge eWallet payment services to your customers?
 Open your free Square account today.

 Do you use eWallet payments for purchases, or accept them in your business?
 Which eWallet apps and payment processing options do you prefer?
 We’d love to hear what works for you in the comments below.